easbar/graphhopper-graphtool/README.md

 ```bash
 git clone git://github.com/ammagamma/graphhopper-graphtool.git
 ```
-You need to create an account at `https://www.maptiler.com/cloud/` and enter your token in `src/token.js`.
+You need to create an account at `https://www.maptiler.com/cloud/`, start a local openmaptiles server (`https://openmaptiles.org/docs/website/mapbox-gl-js/`) or similar and configure the map tiles and graphhopper urls in `src/config.js`.
 Then run:

 ```bash
 cd deck.gl